Welcome to ADPH's Influenza Surveillance website. ADPH is monitoring the strains circulating and where disease activity is repoInfluenza Homerted.

 Influenza in Alabama

-For the week ending October 22, the geographic spread of influenza-like illness (ILI) in Alabama was local.
-Local spread indicates that the percentage of patients with reported ILI was significantly high in one of the eleven Public Health (PHAs), and there were positive influenza specimens from the same PHA within the past three weeks to support influenza being a cause of ILI in the area.
+For the week ending December 3, the geographic spread of influenza-like illness (ILI) in Alabama was regional.
+Regional spread indicates ILI was above Alabama's threshold for recognized significance (3.22%) in at least two, but fewer than six, of the state's Public Health Areas (PHAs),or there were reported outbreaks, with laboratory-confirmed influenza (within the last 3 weeks) in the same PHAs.
 The influenza strain identified in the last three weeks included influenza A (H3).

 - To review the geographic spread of ILI in Alabama, please visit the Influenza Surveillance Map (this map works best with recent supported versions of Google Chrome, Internet Explorer 11, Mozilla Firefox, Safari, Opera, and many mobile devices).

 - A graph displaying ILI data and positive influenza specimens submitted to the Bureau of Clinical Laboratories (BCL) is also available.

 Influenza-Like Illness (ILI) Data